Dog Burger Bowl (Homemade Beef Dog Food)

 Yes, you can use ground turkey, ground chicken, or ground lamb.
 These are all great options for dogs too!

-Can I use Russet potatoes?
+Can dogs have Russet potatoes?

-How should I store this?
+How should I store homemade beef dog food?

 Store extras in an airtight container in the fridge for up to 5 days.
 You can measure, chop, and reheat whatever you need for your dogs next meal.